 The digital filter requires five conversions to fully settle.
-The modulator has an oversampling ratio of 64, therefore, it requires $5 \cdot 64$, or 320 modulator results, or clocks, to fully settle.
-Since the modulator clock is derived from the system clock (CLK) (modulator clock = CLK \div 6), the number of system clocks required for the digital filter to fully settle is $5 \cdot 64 \cdot 6$, or 1920 CLKs.
+The modulator has an oversampling ratio of 64; therefore, it requires 5 • 64, or 320 modulator results (or clocks) to fully settle.
+As the modulator clock is derived from the system CLK (modulator clock = CLK \div 6), the number of system clocks required for the digital filter to fully settle is 5 • 64 • 6, or 1920 CLKs.
 This means that any significant step change at the analog input requires five full conversions to settle.
-However, if the step change at the analog input occurs asynchronously to the DOUT/ \overline{DRDY} pulse, six conversions are required to ensure full settling.
+However, if the step change at the analog input occurs asynchronously to the DOUT/ $\overline{\rm DRDY}$ pulse, six conversions are required to ensure full settling.